ivanmota/IgugaChecksumUtility/README.md

 IgugaChecksumUtility is an utility made entirely in Powershell that allow you to generate or validate checksum for files or directories

-## How to install this tool via Powershell Gallery
+## How to install this module via Powershell Gallery

 ```powershell
 Install-Module -Name IgugaChecksumUtility